RV Wind Generator While Driving: Good or Bad Idea

 - Keeps it cool during extreme heat when the dash AC doesn’t work

-- To generate more power on hilly roads, you can use the rooftop AC while turning off the dash AC.
+- You can use the rooftop AC while turning off the dash AC to generate more power on hilly roads.

-- If there are passengers at the back of your RV, the rooftop AC is a must.
+- If passengers are at the back of your RV, the rooftop AC is a must.

 These were some of the primary uses of a wind generator while you’re driving.
 You must often fall under one of the mentioned conditions, so the chances are that you will be running the generator anyway.